mikprin/pfSense_tools_mikprin/README.md

 # Other material

-Bash script with the same functionality.
+Bash script with the similar functionality.

 https://carl.idv.hk/migrate-windows-dhcp-to-pfsense/